Jhalak151/Personal-Website/README.md

 # Personal-Website
-First attempt at a dynamic website using HTML, CSS, and JS
+No special frameworks used, just vanilla HTML, CSS, and JS. <br>
+Not too shabby, but probably pretty buggy.
+Do me a favor and don't open it on mobile.